Darryl Sutter: San Jose Sharks

-In the 2000–01 season Sutter further improved on his previous regular season record finishing 40–27–12–3.
+In the 2000–01 season Sutter further improved on his previous regular season record finishing 40–27–12–3, which was fifth in the Western Conference and eleventh in the NHL.
+In his debut season, goaltender Evgeni Nabokov won 32 games with the fourth-ranked goals against average at 2.19, winning the Calder Memorial Trophy.
 In the playoffs the Sharks fell to the St. Louis Blues four games to two in the first round.

 In the 2001–02 season Sutter further improved on his previous regular season record finishing 44–27–8–3, which was good enough for 3rd in the Western Conference.
 In the playoffs the Sharks defeated the Phoenix Coyotes four games to one and were once again knocked out in the second round, this time to the Colorado Avalanche four games to three.

 Sutter's final season in San Jose came only months after agreeing to a new one-year contract from the Sharks.
 On December 1, 2002, Sutter along with assistant coaches Lorne Molleken and Rich Preston, was fired just 24 games into the 2002–03 season.
 At that point in the season Sutter had accumulated a record of 8–12–2–2, and would also be the first time in his professional career as a player or coach in which he failed to make the playoffs.
 His dismissal as head coach came weeks after earning his 300th career NHL coaching victory on November 16 in a 7–3 win against the Florida Panthers.
 Ron Wilson was hired by the Sharks four days later as head coach.